 When trade unions started in the 18th century they were a way of regulating work conditions during the Industrial Age, when women, children and immigrants were larger being added to the work force.
 Today, they have become a relatively controversial topic throughout the world but are still in place in most of the Western World to offer provision of benefits to employees, the ability to bargain when there are labour disputes, and the chance to take industrial action if needed.
 While you might not be a part of a union if you're working in a small chiropractor Toronto office, you likely will if you're working in a business with hundreds or thousands of employees.

 Unite Here is a site for all of those that are interested in finding out more information about unions in Canada.
 You might be part of a union that is thinking of going on strike and are worried about the welfare of you and your family throughout this time.
-Or you could be a dentist Mississauga based who is wondering if there is a national union to join for those in your profession.
+Or you could be a family dentist Toronto based who is wondering if there is a national union to join for those in your profession.
 We can help you get the information that you need to both of these scenarios and hundreds more.

 There are many laws in place that have to do with being part of a union and what that body is allowed to do.
 For instance, if you're working as a nurse in a hospital than you likely don't have the right to strike if you are in contract disputes.
 This is because you are offering a necessary service that your area cannot do without.
 If you have legal questions and are not yet at the point where you want to consult with union or class action lawyers than we may be able to help you here.
 We have information on your rights to join a union and collective bargaining laws that are currently in place.